1000001101000/HP_Chromebook_15/README.md

 `echo 50 > "/sys/class/leds/chromeos::kbd_backlight/brightness"`

-Eventually I want to see if I can make it work without needed to downgrade the BIOS/bootloader.
-I suspect this should be possible by patching the ACPI table to add back the proper entry.
-Admitedly I don't have any experience with that and don't really want to reflash my device now that it's working properly.
+I tried dumping the ACPI table from ChromeOS 75's BIOS and using it to override the table from ChromeOS 87 but that didn't help.
+Looking at a diff of the two tables the defferences between them don't appear to be related to the keyboard backlight anyway.
+For now downgrading before installing linux is the only solution I'm aware of.

 ### Touchpad driver
 The Synaptic and other Xorg input drivers don't work very well with this touchpad (at least not with any settings that I tried).
 The GalliumOS folks have ported the ChromeOS driver which works much better.